 Over the years, festival orchestras and choruses have performed nearly all of the masses composed by Joseph Haydn as well as major works by Haydn, Mozart, Beethoven, Schubert, Hummel and other masters of the classical and early romantic eras.

-Under the direction of artistic director and conductor, Dr. Richard Zielinski, participants will have the unique opportunity to study and perform in the same setting that fostered the genius of Joseph Haydn, Beethoven, Mozart and others – in amazing venues like St. Stephen's Cathedral in Vienna, Bergkirche in Eisenstadt, and the Esterházy Palace, considered one of the great historic and acoustically perfect concert halls in Europe.
+Under the direction of artistic director and conductor, Dr. Richard Zielinski, participants will have the unique opportunity to study and perform in the same setting that fostered the genius of Joseph Haydn, Beethoven, Mozart and others – schedule in amazing venues like St. Stephen's Cathedral in Vienna, Bergkirche in Eisenstadt, and the Esterházy Palace, considered one of the great historic and acoustically perfect concert halls in Europe.
 Recitals, lectures, tours and sightseeing designed to enhance participants' knowledge of Austrian culture will complement the busy two-week schedule.

 The Classical Music Festival also offers a specially designed piano seminar for performing pianists at the collegiate/conservatory levels, piano teachers, young professionals in the field, and college/university piano professors in the U.S. and abroad.
 Under the direction of Dr. Jane Magrath, the seminar features a broad spectrum of master classes, private lessons, lectures, tours, and performance opportunities for recitals and chamber music.
 It provides the perfect setting to prepare for an upcoming faculty recital, performance, or competition; collaborate with experienced faculty about the art of teaching; or hear major literature performed.
+For 2023, the piano seminar will not be offered due to extensive renovations taking place throughout the year at the Haydn Konservatorium, where the piano seminar takes place.
+Plans are to return in 2024 after the renovations are completed.

 You are invited to share in this wonderful and unique musical experience.
 It will be a privilege to welcome you to the city of Joseph Haydn, and we look forward to greeting you in August in the beautifully frescoed Haydn Hall of the Esterhazy Palace.